oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

            determine the target authorization server to federate to.
            See {{insufficient-information}} for details.

+     "federate":
+     :     The Authorization Server wishes to federate processing to another authorization server, which it is a client of.
+This response MUST include the *federated_native_request_uri* response parameter.
+           See {{federating-response}} for details.

+    "federated_response":
+     :     The Authorization Server wishes to respond to an authorization server, which has federated to it.
+This response MUST include the *federated_native_request_uri* response parameter.
+           See {{federating-response}} for details.

      "redirect_to_web":
      :     The request is not able to be fulfilled with any further direct interaction with the user.
 Instead, the client